The blow-up rate for a loglog non-scaling invariant semilinear wave equation: Introduction

 where $ w := w_{x, T^{*}(x)}$ is the function defined in (\ref{Eqn:SimilVar}), $K$ depends only on an upper bound on $T(x_0)$, $1/T(x_0)$, the local norm $\| u(t_{0}), \partial_{t} u (t_{0}) \|_{H^{1} \times L^{2} \left( B \left( x_{0}, \frac{T_{0} - t_{0}(x_{0})}{\delta_{0}(x_{0})} \right)\right)}$, and $\delta_0(x_0)<1$, the slope of some non-characteristic cone $\q C_{x_0,\delta_0(x_0)}\subset \q D$.

 \end{prop} Proposition \ref{Prop:BoundFinalWs} yields the upper bound in Theorem \ref{Thm:BlowUpRate} by getting back to the $x$ and $t$ variables from the $y$ and $s$ variables thanks to the similarity variables' definition \eqref{defw} and using the monotone convergence theorem.
+The proof uses intermediate results that we prove in Section \ref{Sec:IntermResults}.